hlhartley/react-hooks-practice/README.md

 # React Hooks Practice
-I created this project to practice React Hooks as well as try setting up a .env file / using environment variables.
+I created this project to practice React Hooks as well as set up a .env file.

 ### Preview:
 ![Screenshot](nasa-pic-of-the-day.png)